keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 In addition to being side effects as implicit output, exceptions may be reasoned about as a _dimension of success or failure_ in an operation.
 This quantity is unknowable ahead of time and highly dependent upon implicit input.

-Concurrency and asynchronous operations are driven entirely by side effects.
+Concurrency and asynchronous operations are driven entirely by side effects, most particularly in the dimension of time.
 Asynchronous operations have an _unknown temporal quantity_ that imposes costly specific handling, as execution must wait for operations to complete.
 Support for asynchronous operations requires runtimes to manage limited computing resources and scheduling of tasks, forming an entire system within a program.

 #### Relating nondeterminism and unknown quantities

 Side effects enable nondeterminism which influences unknown quantities in the results of operations. _Undesired cases_ along dimensions such as length, presence, validity, success, and time require specific handling in addition to the code to handle the _desired cases_ of operations. _This specific handling creates complexity and draws engineering focus away from business logic._ Yet side effects drive the business value of programs in the real world, which requires that we embrace nondeterminism and unknown quantities.

-_How might complexity in programs be reduced if they must also be driven by side effects?_
+_How might complexity in programs be reduced if they must also be driven byside effects?_

 ### Implied complexity